James and Jen Allaway

 Otago Team Leader and Head of Training, & Staff Worker

 Transported from Vancouver, Canada where we met and married (ask about our geeky first date), we now live in Dunedin and coordinate the work of TSCF in Otago and Southland.
-Our family has grown since moving here to include two chickens named Chelsea and Feathers, and our two delightful sons, Peter and Wesley.
+Our family has grown to include two chickens named Chelsea and Feathers, our sons, Peter and Wesley, and our daughter Nyree.

 Jen: Since our family has grown, I’ve spent less time on campus but still love to meet up with students for conversations about how faith impacts all of life, and see students changed by encountering Jesus through his Word.
 I also enjoy growing food in our garden with the “help” of our boys and dig a good compost.
 There is definitely crossover with garden pursuits and involvement with TSCF: watching plants and students grow, and not always knowing which things will take and flourish till later.